 Full Council agreed on 17 August 2017 to approve the appointment of Simon Bovey as the Council's Head of Paid Service from 6 September 2017 until 5 March 2018.
+With George Candler now in post having been appointed the Authority's Chief Executive following Simon's departure.

+Section three

-Section three Value for money
+Value for money